mk2466/PalindroneCheckerApp/README.md

 Palindrome Checker App

+UC5: Stack-Based Palindrome Checker

 Description
-This is a console-based Java application that checks whether a given string is a palindrome by reversing the string and comparing it with the original string.
+This Java console application checks whether a given string is a palindrome using a stack.
+The stack stores characters of the string and reverses their order using push and pop operations.

 Goal
-To verify if a string reads the same forward and backward.
+To verify whether a string is a palindrome using stack operations.

 Process
 1. Take a string input from the user.
-2. Reverse the string using a loop.
+2. Push each character of the string into a stack.
+3. Pop characters from the stack to create the reversed string.
-3. Compare the original string with the reversed string.
+4. Compare the reversed string with the original string.
-4. Display whether the string is a palindrome or not.
+5. Display whether the string is a palindrome or not.

 Concepts Used
-- For loop
-- String manipulation
+Stack
+Push Operation
+Pop Operation
-- String concatenation
+String comparison
-- equals() method for comparison

 Data Structure Used
-String
+Stack

 Example